 For example, the accuracy of the measurement is very critical in industries like Life Science.
-As such, here, it is required to measure pH in regular intervals.
+As such, here, it is required to measure pH at regular intervals.
 On the other hand, in a wastewater treatment plant, since the pH of water in applications doesn´t change at a rapid rate when compared to the Life Science industry, calibration is not that critical.

-What pH meter calibration?
+What is pH meter calibration?

 - Cleaning solution